 Supporting Rural Health

 One of the guiding principles of The New Zealand Health Strategy is equitable access for all New Zealanders to a comprehensive range of health and disability services.
-With more than 700,000 people living and working in rural areas, the services we provide on the Mobile Surgical Unit (MSU) – Te Waka Hauora are clearly focussed on ensuring these patients are treated where they live and work.
+With more than 700,000 people living and working in rural areas, the services we provide on the mobile surgical unit – Te Waka Hauora are clearly focussed on ensuring these patients are treated where they live and work.
 Our promise is to deliver a safe, friendly and quality-driven service.

 Services We Deliver

 Mobile Health provides a wide range of services to support rural health in all areas of New Zealand.
 In total there are four broad service categories and while they are reported separately, each is closely inter-linked.
 Mobile Health is uniquely positioned to provide the following services on a national basis.

 - Elective day surgery